evmts/tevm-monorepo/blockexplorer/README.md

 # @evmts/blockexplorer

-A library for interacting with a block explorer
+A library for interacting with a block explorer.
+Docs are located in [./docs](./docs/modules.md)

-## Visit [Docs](https://evmts.dev/) for docs, guides, API and more!
+## API

-## See [Evmts Beta project board](https://github.com/orgs/evmts/projects/1) for progress on the upcoming beta release
+- [blockExplorer](./src/blockExplorer.js) - Utilities for interacting with a block explorer

 ## License 📄